TomerFi/jpms-migration-playground/README.md

 This, unfortunately, will not work in this case.</br>
 The original modulepath was constructed from the classpath,</br>
-Every non-modular jar is treated as an `unnamed module`.</br>
+Every non-modular jar is treated as part of the `unnamed module`.</br>
-This means, our jar will exist twice on the modulepath, once as an `unnamed module`,</br>
+This means, our jar will exist twice on the modulepath, once inside the `unnamed module`,</br>
 and once as a `named module` named `com.example.foo`.</br>

 When trying to compile the test classes that access the module,</br>